Are We Looking at Encouragement to Commit Insurance Fraud? Part 1

 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<

 I admit I've long had a soft spot for Mormons.
-Fundamentally, of course, we're poles apart, Jehovah's Witnesses rely on the Bible; Mormons have a sacred book absolutely unique to them.
+Fundamentally, of course, we're poles apart, Jehovah's Witnesses rely on the Old and New Testaments; Mormons have an additional sacred book absolutely unique to them, in effect, a third Testament.
 Jehovah's Witnesses are politically neutral; Mormons are deeply involved in politics....both a Presidential candidate (Mitt Romney) and Senate majority leader (Harry Reid) are Mormons.
 Jehovah's Witnesses stress living simply; Mormons (I think this is fair to say) stress career advancement.
 This may account for the fact that half of all Mormons live in the United States, the mecca of career advancement, whereas only one sixth of Jehovah's Witnesses do so.

 Yet on a surface level there are many similarities, and they are good similarities.
 Mormons are upright and honest.
 They are the only group besides us in which religious affiliation alone is enough to convey trust.
 Sure, you can find the occasional clunkerin both groups, but they are clearly anomalies.
 And honest people can be found throughout the world's religions, without question, yet religious affiliation alone does not guarantee it.